odiseoteam/OdiseoBlogBundle/README.md

 php bin/console doctrine:schema:update --force
 ```

-## Test the plugin
+## Test the bundle

-You can follow the instructions to test this plugins in the proper documentation page: [Test the plugin](doc/tests.md).
+You can follow the instructions to test this bundle in the proper documentation page: [Test the bundle](doc/tests.md).

 ## Credits